TahirAnny/100-days-of-code/log.md

 **Today's Progress**: Got to know about Entity framework core and service providers, I was using code first approach in this project.

+### Day 84-96: April 06, 2021 - April 18, 2021

+**Today's Progress**: I was working with user managerment in my project, Added user registration, user authorization, sign in with facebook or gmail, email send option after registaring an user, user unlock and lock option for user.
+It took a long time for me to build a user managerment system from scratch, I must say days spent well with all these good stuffs.
+Next my plan is to work with product and order management.